ketanyadav10/restapi/README.md

 # Running the project
 	- Import as a maven project
     - run a clean install by right clicking on pom.xml
-    - add your database details in application.properties
+    - test profile is active now, it uses in-mem database.
+DB console can be viewed at runtime [here](http://localhost:3010/v1/h2/)
+    - Profile can be changed in application.yml (spring.profile.active='either test/dev/prod')
     - right click on the project and run as a springboot application.

- After starting the application hit [this](http://localhost:3010/v1/contacts/) URL through any browser or postman.
+ After starting the application hit [this](http://localhost:3010/v1/contacts/) URL through any browser, postman or [swaggerui](http://localhost:3010/v1/swagger-ui.html).
  It will ask for authentication

 ```